100% P&T Playbook

 What about property taxes?

 Rules, rates, and dollar amounts change.
-Use this guide as a roadmap, then verify details on VA.gov, StudentAid.gov, and with a qualified VSO or accredited representative.
+Use this as a roadmap, then verify details on VA.gov, StudentAid.gov, and with a qualified VSO or accredited representative.